Search Results

 Good afternoon Baggie Boy There is no right or wrong answer - the most important thing for you is to work out a strategy.
 If these re-mortgages are in fact Product Transfers and you are remaining with the existing lender on a like ...

-Posted in Buy-to-Let 11 Replies Active 3 years ago
+Posted in Mortgages & Finance 4 Replies Active 3 years ago